bergercookie/syncall/readme-tw-gtasks.md

 - Again, from the sidebar under `API And Services` click `Credentials`
 - Enable the `Tasks API`
+  - You should give your app the following scopes for the `Tasks API`:
+    - `Create, edit, organize, and delete all your tasks`
+    - `View your tasks`
 - On the sidebar click `Credentials`, and once there click `CREATE CREDENTIALS`
 - Create a new `OAuth Client ID`.
 Set the type to `Desktop App` (app name is not important).